Mastering Software Endurance Testing: Techniques for Long-Term Reliability

 Best Practices for Successful Implementation

 Implementing endurance testing and capacity testing successfully requires adherence to best practices.
+To achieve reliable results, it is essential to perform endurance testing by following established guidelines and step-by-step processes.
 This section discusses setting realistic test goals, preparing a robust test environment, and managing data effectively.

 Setting Realistic Test Goals